Dr. Roma Chilengi

 Caroline Chisenga joined the Enteric Disease and Vaccines Research Unit in 2016 as a post-doctoral fellow under the Sanitation and Hygiene Applied Research for Equity (SHARE) project.
 Dr. Chisenga earned an MSc in Biomedical Sciences from the University of Ulster in Ireland, and a PhD in immunology from the University of Zambia, under the supervision of Professor Paul Kelly of the Tropical Gastroentorology and Nutrition Group (Tropgan), and Queen Mary University, London, demonstrating novel regeneration of some T-cell subsets following initiation of ART in malnourished AIDS patients.

-Katayi Mwila Kazimbaya has been a research fellow at the Centre for Infectious Disease Research in Zambia since 2014.
+Katayi Mwila-Kazimbaya has been a research fellow at the Centre for Infectious Disease Research in Zambia since 2014.
 Her main research interests are in diarrhoeal aetiology and the rotavirus vaccine.
 Her current work is focused on in investigating the factors that contribute to reduced efficacy of the rotavirus vaccines in low and middle income countries.
-Mwila-Kazimbaya obtained a BSc in Biochemistry and Biotechnology, and an MSc. in Biochemistry from Rhodes University in South Africa, and a xxx in Epidemiology and Medical Statistics from the London School of Hygiene and Tropical Medicine.
+Ms. Mwila-Kazimbaya obtained a BSc in Biochemistry and Biotechnology, and an MSc. in Biochemistry from Rhodes University in South Africa, as well as Epidemiology and Medical Statistics from the London School of Hygiene and Tropical Medicine.
 She is currently getting her PhD in Biomedical Sciences from the University of Zambia, studying how maternal factors in breast milk contribute to this reduction in vaccine efficacy.

 John Mwaba is a Research Fellow at the Center for Infectious Disease Research in Zambia (CIDRZ).
 He graduated from the University of Zambia with BSc in Biomedical Sciences and went on to pursue MSc in Molecular Medical Microbiology from University of Nottingham (UK).